matijakolaric-com/django-music-publisher/docs/videos.rst

 .. note::

   All videos listed here were released before Heroku cancelled their free tier.
-Any information about installation (deployment) is outdated and probably wrong.
+Any information about DMP installation (deployment) is outdated and probably wrong.
 Otherwise, all videos are still completely accurate.

 DMP
 +++++++++++++++++++++++++++++++++++